 To do this, various software packages and/or techniques can be used.
 Hand-painting the textures or even using real photographs to create a detailed or realistic appearance is among the options by which a texture artist can add texture to a model.

-In this article we’re going to take a look at the texturing process as a part of production stage.
+In this article, we’re going to take a look at the texturing process as a part of the production stage.

 Objects created in the 3D modeling component of the 3D pipeline are usually in a program’s default flat gray color.
 3D texturing is in fact the art of clothing the 3D models with 2D images.
 Texture artists are responsible for applying color and surface attributes to the 3D objects.
 The general objective is to make the model’s surface match its concept art design or real-world counterpart.